tomsolem/dotfiles/README.md

 ```
 xcode-select --install
 ```
-The we should check to see if brew is installed and install it?
+Then we should check to see if brew is installed and install it? -> start to create a dotfile script.